Kevin-Brockers/epi-refs-smk_v8/README.md

 for downstream project.
 - Installation of the base snakemake v8 conda env: `conda env create -f base_smk_8v.yml`
 - Add the epigenomic references here: `config/sample_manifest.tsv`
+- This pipeline is very conservative in processing and instead of adding a pseudocount it rather drops sites with insufficient coverage.

 ## Set up